Idnan/idnan.github.io/blog/_posts/2020-12-20-http-caching.md

 When we build websites we want them to load fast.
 One of the best ways is to use caching.

-Caching is just keeping a copy closer to the user so you don't have to get it from someplace further away.
+Caching is just keeping a copy closer to the user so you don't have to get it from someplace farther away.
 HTTP cache is part of HTTP specs.
 It gives us a way to keep a copy of the response in the user browser’s memory.

 So let's start talking about what HTTP caching is.

 ## What is HTTP Caching?
 Let's say user visits "[https://example.com/docs](https://example.com/docs)".
 Here's what happens:

+1. Browser
+   - Sends request
+2. Server
+   - Receives the request
+   - Renders the page into HTML
+   - Send a response with the HTML in the body and a status code of 200
+3. Browser
+   - Downloads the body of the response
+   - Browser renders the page

 <figure align="center">
     <img src="{{ site.baseurl }}/img/20201221/http-cache-part-1.jpg" style="max-width: 900px; height: auto; margin-left: auto; margin-right: auto; display: block;"/>